invariant-labs/protocol/docs/docs/aleph_zero/storage.md

 slug: /aleph_zero/storage
 ---

 This section provides an in-depth exploration of key data structures integral to the Invariant protocol's storage mechanism.
-Understanding these structures is crucial for developers and integrators working with the protocol's storage mechanism.
+These structs are specifically crafted to facilitate the sharing of the state of the exchange within the CLAMM model.
+These data structures play a pivotal role in maintaining and organizing information related to the exchange, ensuring efficient and organized handling of data.

 ## Contract state